yandex-cloud/yc-solution-library-for-aws/System Manager (hybrid instance management)/README.md

 To start managing your instances that deployed on Yandex.Cloud you will need first provision roles and make Activation session with keys to help with that you can find a script: `initial_setup.sh` that will provision a IaM role for SSM and attach requered permissions.
 Also it will generate Activation Key and ID that should be used on managed instances during configuration.

 ## Initial setup
+Clone that solution to your workstation that have [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed with configured credentials for your AWS account.

-Run that script from terminal where you have install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) with configured credentials.
+Run that script from terminal where you have install .

 ```
 ./initial_setup.sh